NOGENT-SUR-SEINE

 and now houses a changing series of exhibitions of local arts and culture,

-crafts and history.
-The house is located a few blocks from the SCNF rail
+and history.
+The house is located a few blocks from the SCNF rail station

 wharf” from early medieval times, and

-within view of the local nuclear power plant up river.
-Within view across
+within view of the local nuclear power plant just up river.

 Gothic